zth/rescript-relay/rescript-relay-documentation/docs/interfaces.md

 ## Interfaces in RescriptRelay

-In RescriptRelay, depending on how you ask for the fields, **interfaces** are either unwrapped to a polymorphic variant or a record with type specific fields being optional.
+In RescriptRelay, depending on how you ask for the fields, **interfaces** are either unwrapped to a variant or a record with type specific fields being optional.

 Let's clarify this with an example.
 Imagine this GraphQL schema: